YashdalfTheGray/thing-doer/design/datastore.md

       "default": "",
       "examples": ["<uuid>"]
     },
-    "job_queue_section": {
+    "jobQueueSection": {
-      "$id": "#/properties/job_queue_section",
+      "$id": "#/properties/jobQueueSection",
       "type": "integer",
       "title": "The node's job queue section",
-      "description": "The section of the global job queue that the node is responsible for", "default": 0,
+      "description": "The section of the global job queue that the node is responsible for.", "default": 0,
       "examples": [2]
     },